JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 - <strong>Equality operators</strong> include `===` and `==`.
 The `===` is a strict equality operator, and does not perform type coercion (whereas `==` does as it a loose equality operator - meaning it can convert string to number).
 - As a general rule, always use `===` as it helps to avoid bugs in the future as a default.
 - The <strong>different</strong> operator is represented as an `!==`.
-- Ensure to look at the switch statements.

 - <strong>Boolean logic</strong> - these are the `AND - &&` operators and `OR - ||` operators.
 For an `AND` operator to be true, all outcomes will need to be true (vice versa).
 For the `OR` operator to be true, only one variable needs to be true.
 The `NOT - !` operator will invert the variable (i.e. if it is true, it will become false).
 The not operator is `!Variable`.
 The NOT operator has precendence over the AND and OR operators.